RazielBravo/CodeD/README.md

-These are some programs in C programming language
+These are some programs in C programming language.
+Only projects